Bob and Brad T2 Review

 Before we end our Bob and Brad T2 review, we have to note a few things;

-The only upgrades from the mini-like C2 model seem to be the 10 mm amplitude and ventilation removal at the top.
-Otherwise, it feels a lot more like C2 2.0.
+• The only upgrades from the small C2 massage gun model are the 10 mm amplitude and ventilation removal at the top.
+Otherwise, it feels a lot more like C2 model 2.0.

-So, if you love Bob and Brad, this is one gun that stays consistent with everything you love about their devices.
+So, if you love Bob and Brad massage guns, this one stays consistent with everything you love about their devices.
 However, we think that at this price point, it doesn’t represent the best value for money.

 There are better alternatives that have similar (or often better) features and cost the same or even lower – the Taotronics massage gun is a great example.